 Flowchart Ported Number Relinquishment Process All Relinquishments NR2 Notification to IPMS that the Ported Number has been relinquished.
 Within five Business Days of Customer initiating Ported Number Relinquishment Process.
 NR2 to NR4 Donor Carrier and Other Carriers (if required) update routing.
-Within one Working Hour of the IPMS flagging the ported number as pending relinquishment, except between the hours of 8.00 pm and 6.00 am Monday to Sunday, between 4.00 pm and 6.00 am Sunday to Monday and between 4.00 pm on Public Holidays to 6.00 am the following day.
-03:00 am and 05:00 am.
+Within one Working Hour of the IPMS flagging the ported number as pending relinquishment, except between the hours of 03:00am and 05:00amduring a Planned Outage.